Registration and Enrollment FAQs

 - Transfer credits awarded for courses taken at other colleges

 A semester is tallied for each full multiple of 15 cumulative transfer‐credit hours awarded for courses taken at other colleges.
 Excluded from this calculation are transfer hours awarded for courses taken either concurrent with high‐school or in any summer term after your first term at UNC Chapel Hill.

 In ‘Student Center’ under Enrollment Dates, it says I can begin enrolling for “Session A”.
 What does this mean?

-You will also see additional sessions under your enrollment appointment which allows you to enroll in classes created within those sessions.
+Session A represents the entire term You will also see additional sessions under your enrollment appointment which allows you to enroll in classes created within those sessions.

 Note: There is only one enrollment appointment for all sessions.

 How do I most effectively search for classes?

 There are many ways to search for classes in ConnectCarolina; one method is to go to the Search link on the left side of your student center located in the Academics area.
 Another option is to click on your enrollment shopping cart link and search for classes from your shopping cart.

 Make sure to select the term you would like to search for a class in from the Term box.
 Clicking on the enrollment shopping cart link, and then Search will show you the terms that are available to search for classes to add to your shopping cart.
 Select the term and continue.